-If the valve has an O-ring seal, tighten the lock and adjusting screw (19) before final setting of the adjusting ring (3).
+If the valve has an o-ring seat seal, tighten and lock the adjusting screw (19) before final setting of the adjusting ring (3).

-Ensure the adjusting ring pin (4) enters the notch in the adjusting ring (3), but does not bind the adjusting ring.
+Ensure the adjusting ring pin (4) enters the notch in the adjusting ring (3) but does not bind the adjusting ring.
 If binding occurs, cut the adjusting ring pin until adjusting ring moves freely from side-to-side within the notch.